 As such, that reporting agency is compelled to remove that entry in your credit report regardless if it is true or not.
-It’s an obvious loophole that credit repair services can exploit, honestly speaking but it’s still effective in raising your score as well as removing an item from your list of creditors to settle with.
+It’s an exploitable loophole but it’s still effective in raising your score and removing an item from your report.

 Credit repair services have been in the industry for quite a while so your company of choice should have the means to negotiate with creditors on your behalf.
 Does this always work?
 No.

 Some creditors are just that hard to negotiate with especially if the amount you owe them is quite big.
-Some also have negative experience with services before or are just that stubborn that they won’t accept any compromise on your part, even if it comes from a trusted credit repair service.
+Some also have negative experience with services before or are just that stubborn to accept a compromise.
+This is even if the offer comes from a trusted credit repair service.